Bhavesh7393/maya_to_houdini_light_transfer/README.md

     - ### Quad Light
       - Spread `[Approximation]`
       - Soft Edge `[Approximation]`
-      - Roundness `[Checkbox insted of Slider, 0.5 or greater will convert to Disk Light]`
+      - Roundness `[Checkbox instead of Slider, 0.5 or greater will convert to Disk Light]`
       - Texture Map `[Should be Linear EXR, and directly connected to light.]`
     - ### Disk Light
       - Spread `[Approximation]`